GrahamArden/notes/work/developments/DVH_tool.md

 ### Installing the ODN ProKnow Toolkit

-- Downlaod the DVH tool (currently available from the fork at [Murcus' Github page](https://github.com/MTyyger/YHODN-ProKnow-Toolkit))
+- Downlaod the DVH tool (currently available from the fork at [Marcus's Github page](https://github.com/MTyyger/YHODN-ProKnow-Toolkit))
 - Extract into a suitable directory
 - Make a copy of the T&F group repository in the `prowknow_scripting_tandf` directory
 - Open a terminal, navigate to the repository and to the `DVH_tool` subdirectory